bgoonz/docs-collection/google-chrome/handbook/how-to/add-a-tag/index.md

 ---
-layout: 'layouts/doc-post.njk'
+layout: "layouts/doc-post.njk"
 title: Add a tag
-description: 'Add a new tag.'
+description: "Add a new tag."
 date: 2021-01-11
 ---

 ## Add the tag to the list of supported tags

 - Add your tag to `site/_data/i18n/tags.yml`.
 The `en` and `es` fields correspond to different languages.
 For now, just add your tag using the `en` field.

 ```yaml
 news: